Using Retirement Funds to Buy a HomeIf you’re making a broker change, this is the time of year for your new plans.

 Too many agents get wrapped up in their commission split.
 If you’re not selling, your split doesn’t matter, so choose a brokerage that fits your needs first, and then consider commissions

-Companies that have a cap will give you a 100% commission once you meet your annual cap.
+Companies with a cap will give you 100% commission once you meet your annual cap.
 Other companies will increase the commission as you meet specific sales levels.

-Your commission will not reset at these companies every year, but it may decrease if your annual volume falls below your previous year’s volume.
+Your commission will not reset at these companies every year, but it may decrease if your annual volume falls below the previous year’s.

 8. What are the franchise fees?

 If you choose a brokerage with franchise fees, you will always give a portion of your gross commission toward these fees.
-The more you make, the more you’ll give.
-Franchise fees are usually up to 8% of your gross commission.
-And that can add up over time.
+The more you make, the more you’ll provide.
+Franchise fees are usually up to 8% of your gross commission, and that can add up over time.